ignite/cli/docs/guide/token_factory.md

 }
 ```

-Modify MsgUpdateDenom's `ValidateBasic()` function with error messages of invalid owner address and minimum max supply.
+Modify the `ValidateBasic()` function in the `MsgUpdateDenom` message to define error messages for invalid owner address and minimum max supply:

 ```go
 func (msg *MsgUpdateDenom) ValidateBasic() error {